What are Adventures?

 Profile/My Stuff

 Every Adventure you create and play in AI Dungeon is saved to your profile, also known as My Stuff.
-You can go back and view them or continue from where you left off.
+You can go back and read them, or continue from where you left off.

 icon